What is a Roundabout?

 If you have not yet entered the roundabout, pull over to the right if possible and allow the emergency vehicle to pass you.
 If you are in the roundabout, proceed to your intended exit before pulling over to the right to allow the emergency vehicle to pass you.
 Never stop inside the roundabout.

 Reminder to yield; prepare to stop if necessary

 Upcoming roundabout exits and where they will take you

 Do not drive beside trucks in a roundabout

 Where has York Region installed roundabouts?

 Three roundabouts have been installed by the Region to improve mobility needs.
-The first Regional roundabout was installed in fall 2013 at the intersection of York/Durham Line and Durham Regional Road 5 in the City of Markham, as shown in the figure below.
+The first Regional roundabout was installed in fall of 2013 at the intersection of York/Durham Line and Durham Regional Road 5 in the City of Markham, as shown in the figure below.
 This was followed in 2016 with the implementation of roundabouts at Ninth Line and Bayberry Street in the Town of Whitchurch-Stouffville and Lloydtown-Aurora Road and Keele Street in the Township of King.
-Two roundabouts on Regional roads have also been implemented by other jurisdictions including the Province at the intersection Highway 48 and Bloomington Road in 2018 and Durham Region at the intersection of Lake Ridge Road and Pefferlaw Road both in 2019.
+Two roundabouts on Regional roads have also been implemented by other jurisdictions including the Province at the intersection of Highway 48 and Bloomington Road in 2018 and Durham Region at the intersection of Lake Ridge Road and Pefferlaw Road both in 2019.